Tel Lachish: Neolithic

 Occupation at the site of Lachish began during the Pottery Neolithic period (5500–4500 BCE).
 Flint tools from that period have been found.

+Chalcolithic

+During the Chalcolithic (c.
+4500-3800/3500 BCE), Lachish had a settlement on the mound as part of the Ghassulian period.

 Early Bronze

 Major development began in the Early Bronze IB (3300–3000 BCE).
-By the end of the Early Bronze, Lachish had become a large settlement.
+By the end of the Early Bronze IIIA (c.
+2750-2500 BCE), Lachish had become a large settlement.
 Most of the recovered pottery is of Khirbet Kerak Ware.
+EBA mound levels not properly excavated.

+In Early Bronze IIIB (c.
+2500-2350 BCE), drier climatic conditions led to an urban crisis in the Southern Levant and by Early Bronze IV (c.
+2350-2000 BCE) severe drought events caused many sites to become abandoned.

 Middle Bronze (Levels VIII–IX)

 The MBA period has not been extensively excavated at the site.
-During the Middle Bronze (2000–1650 BCE), the settlement developed.
+During the Middle Bronze (2020/2000–1550 BCE), the settlement developed.

-In the Middle Bronze I, the mound was resettled.
+In the Middle Bronze I (2000-1820 BCE), the mound was resettled.
 Remains of a cult place and an assemblage of votive cultic vessels were found in Area D.

 In the Middle Bronze IIA, the development continued.